I have never identified with Valentine’s Day. Even when I was not single, and technically had a ‘valentine’.

 Imagine if the gesture and the gift is not about assuring the love of one of you for the other.
 Imagine if the day takes your bond as a given, and the proof of that is the good that your mutual love is able to bring to others.
 Just imagine.

-I can see a point in setting aside a day to remind couples en masse to run a check on basically the evolutionary point of having a pair-bond in the first place: that it is strong enough to love those other than you (future children, at the very least).
-As in, what about it that enables good in this world?
-If there isn’t anything, then maybe work on that the next 364 days.
+I can see a point in setting aside a day to remind couples en masse to run a check on literally the evolutionary point of having a pair-bond in the first place: that it is strong enough to love those other than you (future children, at the very least).